Back

 Anna

-Before any screen was designed, I mapped the complete user flow.
-Grace isn't a step in the flow.
+Before any screen was designed, I mapped the complete app structure.
+The comeback mechanic isn't a step users take, it runs automatically in the background, requiring no action from them.

 Wireframes & prototyping